 “Generally, a business degree isn’t to prepare you for a particular industry,” Turk says.
 “It prepares you to think strategically, to support your ideas, analyze them with all the data available and to build consensus, so you can get something done.”

 Which is exactly what the Argyros School itself has done in abundance over the past two decades.
 Maybe even nine times over.

 The Chapman University School of Business was founded in 1974, but in 1999 it officially became the George L. Argyros School of Business and Economics, thanks to a transformational gift made by Julianne and The Honorable George Argyros ’59.
 His generosity set in motion a new era of growth and achievement in business education.

-In the fall, Chapman will celebrate this milestone anniversary with a special visit by President George W. Bush, who will be guest of honor at the celebration.
+This fall, Chapman celebrates this milestone anniversary with a special visit by President George W. Bush, who will be guest of honor at the celebration.
 In addition to his visionary contributions to higher education, George Argyros was appointed by President Bush and served as U.S. ambassador to Spain and Andorra from 2001-2004.

 Over the past year, the Argyros School has welcomed a slate of other distinguished guest speakers whose areas of expertise highlight the interests, impact and contributions of George Argyros.

 In partnership with the Center for the Study of War and Society in Wilkinson College of Arts, Humanities, and Social Sciences, the Argyros School welcomed British politician Nigel Farage to campus in October.
 The visit was made possible by Shannon and George Argyros Jr. ’89 (JD ’01).
 Farage spent time throughout his visit to campus discussing international economics with faculty, students, alumni and special guests.